Ollie7695/slate/README.md

-# slate
+# Blank Slate
-A blank slate template for speeding up new projects
+A template for speeding up new projects